redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

       horizon_cert /etc/pki/tls/certs/FQDN-horizon.crt
       horizon_key  /etc/pki/tls/certs/FQDN-horizon.key

-Where FQDN is the fully-qualfied domain name of the private interface of the controller node.
+Where FQDN is the fully-qualfied domain name of the private interface of the node.
 Change these as needed.
 These settings are found in the Foreman UI under More -> Configuration -> Host groups.
 Select each hostgroup then look in Parameters for the SSL options.
 To change a value select override, then add a new value at the bottom of the page.

-Don't worry about file ownership, applying the controller node should set them as needed.
+Don't worry about file ownership, puppet should set them as needed.

 ### IPA Configuration